we-commit-coding-felonies/lmao.box/README.md

 3. Reload your mods, or restart the game

 If you did all that right, there should be an option in private lobby settings under `Riffs` to enable the mode.
 Have fun!
+It is also entirely server-side, clients don't need to download or install anything!

 ## FAQ
 - Why?